radulence84/arduino-tkinter/README.md

 # arduino-tkinter
-Arduino control with Tkinter app
+Turn on and Turn off LEDs with Python app with Tkinter GUI